gohugoio/hugo/content/getting-started/configuration.md

 The [directory structure][] of a Hugo website&mdash;or more precisely, the source organization of files containing the website's content and templates&mdash;provides most of the configuration information that Hugo needs in order to statically generate a finished website.

-Therefore, many websites may not need a configuration file.
-Hugo is designed to recognize certain typical usage patterns (and expects them, by default).
+Because of Hugo's preference for sane defaults, many websites may not need a configuration file.
+Hugo is designed to recognize certain typical usage patterns (and even expects them by default).

 ## Configuration Lookup Order

-Nevertheless, Hugo searches for a configuration file in the root of your website's source directory as a default behavior.
+Hugo searches for a configuration file in the root of your website's source directory as a default behavior.
 First, it looks for a `./config.toml` file.
 If that's not present, it will seek a `./config.yaml` file, followed by a `./config.json` file.

-In this `config` file, you can include precise directions to Hugo regarding how it should render your website, control your website's menus, and arbitrarily define site-wide parameters specific to your project.
+In this `config` file, you can direct to Hugo as to how it should render your website, control your website's menus, and arbitrarily define site-wide parameters specific to your project.

 ## YAML Configuration